-When the Scanning Code of Practice (SCOP) was becoming well-known to Canadians more consumers started reading their receipts.
+When the Scanning Code of Practice (SCOP) became well-known to Canadians, more consumers started reading their receipts.

-They were and still are thrilled to find pricing errors where they can earn a product for free if the price is scanned incorrectly.
+They were and still are thrilled to find pricing errors to earn a product for free if the price is scanned incorrectly.

 What if we were given discounts if we found errors with our monthly bills?